Multiplayer Homicidal Chauffeur Reach-Avoid Games: A Pursuit Enclosure Function Approach: ERP Winning State Generation

-\begin{rek} As the proof of \thomref{thom:nece-suff-no-closing-nv1} shows, the optimal value $V$ to the problem \eqref{eq:optimization-pbm-set-nv1} is the minimum speed of the enclosure region moving away from $\goal$ over $\mathcal{S}_{cj}$.
+\begin{rek} By the proof of \thomref{thom:nece-suff-no-closing-nv1}, the optimal value $V$ to the problem \eqref{eq:optimization-pbm-set-nv1} is the minimum speed of the region $\mathbb{E}(X'_{cj}; f_c)$ moving away from $\goal$ for all $X'_{cj} \in \mathcal{S}_{cj}$.
 Moreover, the nonlinear program \eqref{eq:optimization-pbm-set-nv1} can be largely simplified if the derivatives of the PEFs are easy to compute. \end{rek} \end{thom}